 - Understanding the value of individual responsibility and hard work

 Interact at Pathways

 Stepping ahead to help our community has been the motive of Pathways since the school was initiated six years ago.
-All the students at Pathways have been contributing selflessly to improve the schooling in near by villages.
-Pathways has adopted 7 schools in the neighbouring villages and has worked tirelessly to build a kitchen in one of the schools.
+All the students at Pathways have been contributing selflessly to improve the schooling in nearby villages.
+Pathways has adopted more than 12 schools in the neighbouring villages and has worked tirelessly to construct several facilities in various neighbouring schools.

-The Interact club at Pathways though still an infant has many projects in the pipeline, like, setting up a library and a music room in the schools of Bass and Akhlimpur village.
-Other projects of the club for the year 2009 are eye camps, a blood donation camp, awareness drives for social issues, planting tress in the surrounding villages and setting up a computer lab in a village school in the vicinity of Pathways.
-In order to achieve these goals the club frequently organises fund raisers.
+The Interact club at Pathways has many projects in the pipeline, like, setting up Solar Power Generation Units for the village schools, libraries and a music room in the schools of Gairatpur Bass and Akhlimpur village.
+Other projects of the club through the years are eye camps, a blood donation camp, Cancer Detection Camps, awareness drives for social issues, planting trees in the surrounding villages and setting up a computer lab in a village school in the vicinity of Pathways.
+In order to achieve these goals, the club frequently organises fund raisers.

 The Interact Club has set up computer labs in government schools.
 Picking up from where they left off, the new club for the year 2016-2017 is already working with the same spirit and vigour and hopes to bring about a positive lasting change in society.